eGuide: Issuing 8(a) Direct Awards

 Summary

 Given today’s complex acquisition landscape, direct awards offer an ideal path for rapidly procuring products and services with less risk.
 Do you have further questions about the 8(a) Direct Award Process?
 Akima has a team of contracting professionals standing by ready to assist you.
-Reach out to us directly at info@akima.com.
+Reach out to us directly at [email protected].

 Akima is more than one company.
 We are a portfolio of 8(a) companies, small businesses, and other operating organizations.
 We take pride in being both specialized and nimble — two qualities that allow us to respond quickly to our customers’ unique needs.